Hermsi1337/docker-sshd/README.md

 ### Features
 * Always installs the latest OpenSSH-Version available for Alpine
 * Password of "root"-user can be changed when starting the container using --env
+* You can choose between ssh-keypair- and password auth

 ### Basic Usage
 #### Authentication by password